o0oBluePhoenixo0o/AbbVie2017/1. FINAL/sentitomo/README.md

 #### Python
  We use [python-shell](https://github.com/extrabacon/python-shell) to execute single Pyhton script files.
 The files need to be capable of retrieving starting arguments, for example the path to a serialized model file which is then used to classify the topic of a tweet message.
 The communication between Python and the server is then again managed by reading the console prints of the Python file.
 Make sure to not heavily use the console for prints, because our server only needs to knwo the final outcome of the script.
-For example you can print out the topic of a message and the corresporending contents of this topic.
+For example you can print out the topic of a message and the corresponding contents of this topic.

 Small Example:
 **Javascript**